blessonjames/TechnicalChallenge/README.md

 ## Challenge 2:
 The python script connects to Azure using service principal.

+It needs azure library.
+Install it using the command:
+`pip install azure`

 It gathers data of the VM and saves it in a dictionary.

 User can access the data using dict keys provided in the comments.